pagkly/Zed/Investopedia3/How Marketing Plans Work.md

 How Marketing Plans Work
 ## What Is a Marketing Plan?

-A marketing plan is an operational document that outlines an advertising strategy that an organization will implement to generate leads and reach its [target market](https://www.investopedia.com/terms/t/target-market.asp).
-A marketing plan details the outreach and PR [campaigns](https://www.investopedia.com/articles/markets/100715/what-makes-share-coke-campaign-so-successful.asp) to be undertaken over a period, including how the company will measure the effect of these initiatives.
+A marketing plan is an operational document that outlines an advertising strategy that an organization will implement to generate leads and reach its [[target market]](https://www.investopedia.com/terms/t/target-market.asp).
+A marketing plan details the outreach and PR [[campaigns]](https://www.investopedia.com/articles/markets/100715/what-makes-share-coke-campaign-so-successful.asp) to be undertaken over a period, including how the company will measure the effect of these initiatives.
 The functions and components of a marketing plan include the following:

 -   Market research to support pricing decisions and new market entries
--   [Tailored messaging](https://www.investopedia.com/terms/a/affiliate-marketing.asp) that targets certain demographics and geographic areas
+-   [[Tailored messaging]](https://www.investopedia.com/terms/a/affiliate-marketing.asp) that targets certain demographics and geographic areas
 -   Platform selection for product and service promotion—digital, radio, Internet, trade magazines, and the mix of those platforms for each campaign
 -   Metrics that measure the results of marketing efforts and their reporting timelines